 Tyrol (Tirol) region in Austria is one of the best holiday destinations for families with kids.
 Period.
 You have to experience it to appreciate what it truly means to travel to a place that is so focused on giving both adults and kids the best vacation ever.

-We are just back from our summer family trip in Austrian Tyrol and now we finally understand why this region has been the favourite family vacation destination of many Germans, Dutch, and Belgians for many decades.
-Half way through our holiday we already started making plans to come back…
+We are just back from our summer family trip in Austrian Tyrol and now we finally understand why this region has been the favorite family vacation destination of many Germans, Dutch, and Belgians for many decades.
+Halfway through our holiday we already started making plans to come back…

-We visited Tyrol in collaboration with Visit Tirol and this list of the best summer activities for families is based on recommendations that they gave to our family.
-There is so much more to see and do in Tirol for families with kids than you could ever do in one trip, so this is in no way a complete list.
-Rather a few suggestions based on the activities that we personally tried and recommend.
+The first time we visited Tyrol, it was in collaboration with Visit Tirol and we published a list of the best summer activities for families based on the recommendations that they gave to our family.
+However, we quickly realized that there is so much more to see and do in Tirol for families with kids than you could ever do in one trip, so we went back again, and again.

-We loved our time in Tyrol and will be definitely going back to the region, so I might update this list with even more fun family activities in the future.
+Still, even after a couple of trips, we just scratched the surface of what Tyrol has to offer.
+We loved every trip and will be definitely going back to the region again, so I might update this list with even more fun family activities in the future.
 But in any case, this should give you plenty of ideas on what to see and do during your family vacation in Austria.

 Summer tobogganing is very popular in Tirol with at least 9 different alpine coaster routes in the region.
-I put it as our number one thing to do in Tyrol with kids, because 2 of our 3 kids chose it as their personal favourite activity (the other one chose the adventure park – see below).
+I put it as our number one thing to do in Tyrol with kids, because 2 of our 3 kids chose it as their personal favorite activity (the other one voted for the adventure park – see below).